interbit/docs-interbit/examples/simple-platform/run.md

 1. Click the **Register application** to finish creating the OAuth app.

-1. Leave this browser tab open as we are going to copy values from this tab in subsequent steps.
+    Leave this browser tab open as we are going to copy values from this tab in subsequent steps.

 ### Generate a set of private and public keys for the `platform-deploy` and `web-auth-endpoint` hypervisors

-1. Open a terminal and install `interbit-cli` with:
+1. Open a terminal and install `interbit-cli`:

     ```sh
     npm i -g interbit-cli